denten-books/plain-text/3-format.md

 the reproduction of texts.
 One can imagine a printer deciding to discard information about the color of a manuscript's ink for example or to do away with the idiosyncrasies of a writer's handwriting.
-Those parts of the text that are deemed insignificant are omitted, while those dimmed significant pass from the category of contingent "formal" characteristics to its essential signifying "contents."
+Those parts of the text that are deemed insignificant are omitted, while those deemed significant pass from the category of contingent "formal" characteristics to its essential signifying "contents."